The Query Complexity of Correlated Equilibria: Introduction

-Another indication that exact or deterministic algorithms may be possible comes from the known LP-based algorithms for correlated equilibria (\cite{PR,JL}) that produce, in time polynomial in $m$ and $n$, a correlated equilibrium {\em exactly and deterministically} in the somewhat stronger model where the algorithm may query the utility black boxes also at profiles of {\em mixed} strategies (queries that also fit into the stronger communication model studied e.g. in \cite{HM}.)
+Another indication that exact or deterministic algorithms may be possible comes from the known linear programming (LP) based algorithms for correlated equilibria (Papadimitriou and Roughgarden 2008, Jiang and Leyton-Brown 2011) that produce, in time that is polynomial in $m$ and $n$, a correlated equilibrium \emph{exactly and deterministically}.
+However, this is obtained in the stronger model where the algorithm may query the payoff black boxes also at profiles of \emph{mixed} strategies.\footnote{ For example, the single mixed query of what is player $1$'s expected payoff when each player plays the uniform mixed strategy (i.e., each pure strategy has the same probability of $1/m)$ requires $m^{n}$ pure queries.} We note that an even stronger query model appears in the \textquotedblleft communication complexity" setup, where any function of the payoff matrices may be queried, e.g., Hart and Mansour (2010).

-In a very recent work, \cite{BB} showed that every {\em deterministic} algorithm in the basic model that finds an {\em exact} correlated equilibrium requires time that exponential in $n$.
-This leaves open the question of whether the success of the regret-based algorithms is due to the power of randomization (which is known to be critical for achieving low regret) or due to the relaxation allowing approximate equilibria rather than exact one.
+In recent work, Babichenko and Barman (2013) showed that every \emph{ deterministic} algorithm that finds an \emph{exact} correlated equilibrium requires a number of pure queries that is exponential in the number of players $n$.
+This raises the question of whether the success of the regret-based algorithms is due to the power of randomization (which is known to be critical for achieving low regret), or to the relaxation that allows approximate equilibria rather than exact ones.